rocky/python-uncompyle6/README.rst

 Known Bugs/Restrictions
 -----------------------

-Python 2 deparsing decompiles and verifies each and all the Python 2.6.9 to 2.7.11 installed packages I have on my system.
+Python 2 deparsing decompiles and verifies from Python 2.3.7 to Python 3.5.1 on the standard library packages I have on my system.

+(Verification is the process of decompiling bytecode, compiling with a Python for that byecode version, and then comparing the byetcode produced by the decompiled/compiled program.
+Some allowance is made for inessential differences.)

 Later distributions average about 200 files.
 At this point, 2.7 decompilation is better than uncompyle2.
 A number of bugs have been fixed.

-For Python 3.4.2 bytecode, there is one verification error that needs addressing.
-There are still a couple of parse errors on 2.3.7 and 2.4.6.
-Removing 3.5 verification errors still remains.
+That said, I'm sure down the line more problems will turn up.
+The decompilation process uses a number of heuristics that may prove faulty.

 There are a few constructs that still need to be added to Python 3.5.
 Python 3.6 changes things drastically by using word codes rather than